SirDap/tripodvideoninja/_drafts/2016-01-10-salvaging-interlacted-saved-as-progressive.markdown

 ---
 layout: post
-title:  "Repairing Interlaced Footage Saved as Progressive"
+title:  "Salvaging Interlaced Footage Saved as Progressive"
 subtitle: Waking up From an HDV-H.264 Nightmare
 date:   2016-01-10 18:15:56 -0500
 categories:
 ---
 * TOC
 {:toc}

+### The Rub

 We'll start with a quote from Larry Jordan: